ClusterHQ/flocker/docs/releasenotes/index.rst

 Next Release
 ============

-* The flocker-deploy command supports specification of the pathnames of certificate and key files.
+* ``flocker-deploy`` supports specification of the pathnames of certificate and key files.
   See :ref:`flocker-deploy-authentication`.
 * The agent configuration file allows specification of a CA certificate for OpenStack HTTPS verification.
   See :ref:`openstack-dataset-backend`.